mikisama/FreeRTOS_RH850/README.md

 This provides a very basic port of FreeRTOS to RH850.

+Tested on the G3K single core core (F1L).

+## Advanced features

+- Optimized task selection: Use the `SCH1L` instruction (similar to the `CLZ` instruction of ARM Cortex-M).
+- Interrupt nesting is supported: Any interrupt with a higher priority can interrupt an interrupt handler running on a lower priority.
+- Optimized interrupt processing: Only scratch registers are saved/restored upon ISR entry/exit unless preemption is necessary.
+- Separate Interrupt Stack: RH850 does not support a separate hardware interrupt stack.
+This means that any interrupt might use any task stack depending on which context it is interrupting.
+Therefore, each task stack needs to be large enough to handle nested interrupts.
+Since assigning additional memory to each task stack would consume large amounts of RAM, we will use the system stack as the interrupt stack.
+Only the first level interrupt will use some amount of task stack

 ## Requirement

 1. [GCC](https://github.com/mikisama/Auto_Build_GCC_RH850/releases) or [IAR](https://www.iar.com/products/architectures/renesas/iar-embedded-workbench-for-renesas-rh850) or [GHS](https://www.ghs.com/products/v850_development.html) or [CCRH](https://www.renesas.com/eu/en/software-tool/c-compiler-package-rh850-family)